Diegobg12/NY-instanews/README.md

 # ABOUT

-This is an app to take the news from the New York Times database, and display it according to Desing team especifications.
+This is an app to take the news from the New York Times database, and display it according to Design team specifications.

 #  CONFIG STEPS